Mummy brown: Visual characteristics

 Ancient mummy brown is a rich brown pigment with a warm vibrancy.
 The colour is intermediate in tint between burnt umber and raw umber.
 It has good transparency.
 It could be used in oil paint and watercolour for glazing, shadows, flesh tones, and shading.

+Modern alternative

-The modern equivalent sold as "mummy brown" is composed of a mixture of kaolin, quartz, goethite, and hematite, with the hematite and goethite (generally 60% of the content) determining the colour.
-The more hematite, the redder the pigment, while the others are inert substances that can vary the opacity or tinting strength.
+The modern equivalent sold as "mummy brown" is composed of a mixture of kaolin, quartz, goethite, and haematite; with the haematite and goethite (generally 60% of the content) determining the colour.
+The more haematite, the redder the pigment, while the others are inert substances that can vary the opacity or tinting strength.
 The colour of mummy brown can vary from yellow to red to dark violet, the latter usually called "mummy violet".

 Permanence

 Mummy brown exhibits poor permanence.
+According to Field, "little reliance" should be placed on this brown.
 It fades easily and cracks when used alone.
 However, when mixed with oil paints, it dries and the tendency to crack is diminished.
-It was also extremely variable in its composition and quality, and since it contained ammonia and particles of fat, it was likely to affect other colors it was used with.
+It was also extremely variable in its composition and quality, and since it contained ammonia and particles of fat, it was likely to affect other colours it was used with.